sushantPatrikar/Amazon-Flipkart-Price-Comparison-Engine/README.md

 ## Future Scope:
 Currently this program works only on two e-commerce sites.
 More websites can be added to it.
 If you have more ideas, I'm excited to view Pull Requests from your side!

-For more information, visit my <a href="https://sushantpatrikar.github.io/">website</a>.
+For more information, you can visit my <a href="https://sushantpatrikar.github.io/">website</a>.